 As a healthcare professional, using social media can be beneficial from an educational and peer support point of view.
-Being able to discuss the latest research findings and evidence based practice is an important aspect of continuing your professional development, and social media is just one of the tools available that enables you to do that.
+Being able to discuss the latest research findings and evidence-based practice is an important aspect of continuing your professional development, and social media is just one of the tools that enable you to do that.

-Though in all probability, your social media use is probably weighted more on the personal side than professional.
+Though in all probability, your social media use is likely to be more weighted on the personal side than professional.

-Whilst you may not think your social media use could have an impact on your career as a nurse or midwife, there are a number of possible implications if you haven’t taken adequate steps to protect yourself.
+Whilst you may not think your social media use could have an impact on your career, there are a number of possible implications if you haven’t taken adequate steps to protect yourself.

 Essentially, the issues we need to consider are:

-Obviously they are serious concerns that can have far reaching implications not only for yourself, but your colleagues and patients too.
-It’s for this reason that many university nursing programmes are now including lectures on safe social media use, online security and privacy.
+Obviously these are serious concerns that can have far-reaching implications not only for yourself, but your colleagues and patients too.
+It’s for this reason that many university programmes are now including lectures on safe social media use, online security and privacy.